All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Here is the simplified version of how it works:

 Your brain has a signaling system involving hepatocyte growth factor (HGF) and its receptor, c-Met.
 When HGF activates c-Met, it promotes the formation of new synaptic connections between neurons.
-This process, called synaptogenesis, is essential for learning, memory formation, and cognitive function.
+This process, called synaptogenesis, is important for learning, memory formation, and cognitive function.

 As you age, HGF/c-Met signaling declines.
 This contributes to reduced neuroplasticity and may play a role in age-related cognitive decline.